douglascraigschmidt/ModernJava/FP/README.md

         pass a Runnable lambda expression to it.

 . ex5 - This example shows how to sort elements in a collection using
-        a Java anonymous inner class, lambda expression, and method reference.
-It also shows how to use the modern Java forEach() method for Streams and collections.
+        a Java anonymous inner class and a lambda expression.

 . ex6 - This example shows how to use modern Java lambda expressions
         to create a closure, which is a persistent scope that holds on to local variables even after the code execution has moved out of that block.

+. ex7 - This example shows how to sort elements in a collection using
+        Java method references.
+It also shows how to use the modern Java forEach() method for Streams and collections.

-. ex7 - This example shows the use of predicate lambda expressions in
+. ex8 - This example shows the use of predicate lambda expressions in
         the context of the Java HashMap removeIf() method.

-. ex8 - This example benchmarks the use of Java object-oriented and
+. ex9 - This example benchmarks the use of Java object-oriented and
         functional programming features in conjunction with Java ConcurrentHashMap to compute/cache/retrieve large prime
         numbers.
 This example also demonstrates the Java record data type.

-. ex9 - This example shows how Java Function interface objects can be
+. ex10 - This example shows how Java Function interface objects can be
          composed together via the andThen() method.

-. ex10 - This example shows how a modern Java BiFunction lambda can be
+. ex11 - This example shows how a modern Java BiFunction lambda can be
          used to replace all the values of all keys in a ConcurrentHashMap.
 It also contrasts the modern Java BiFunction with a conventional Java 7 solution using a for-each loop.

+. ex12 - This example shows how a Java Supplier interface is used in
+         conjunction with the Java Optional class to print a default value if a key is not found in a Map.

+. ex13 - This example of shows how the Java functional interfaces
+         (including Supplier and a custom functional interface) can be used in conjunction with Java constructor references for constructors with zero parameters and three parameters.

-. exx - This example shows how a modern Java Consumer interface can be
+. ex14 - This example shows how a modern Java Consumer interface can
-        used with the forEach() method to print out the values in a list by binding the System.out.println() method to the forEach() Consumer parameter.
+         be used with the forEach() method to print out the values in a list by binding the System.out.println() method to the forEach() Consumer parameter.
 It also shows how to sort a List in ascending and descending order using a Comparator and a Function functional interface.